fastlane/ci/README.md

 ## System Requirements

-Requires Ruby 2.3.0 or higher
+Requires Ruby 2.3.0 or higher. macOS and Xcode are required when building iOS projects.
+Refer to the [fastlane documentation](https://docs.fastlane.tools/getting-started/ios/setup/#installing-fastlane) for more information

 ## Development installation